Workshops

 Mosaic Heirlooms

 At the Pulpery Studio in Philadelphia, I facilitated experiences using clay, mosaics, and mixed media—including creating mosaic “heirlooms” within cigar boxes and wooden display frames.
 These pieces became vessels for memory, story, and identity—inviting participants to work with fragments of personal and cultural history in a tactile, grounded way.
-Across mediums, the emphasis remained on somatic and sensory awareness: slowing down, engaging the body, and allowing meaning to emerge through the process of making.
+Across mediums, the emphasis remained on somatic and sensory awareness: slowing down, organizing broken shards and shells into a whole, and allowing meaning to emerge through the process of making.

 Writing Groups